MrJeremyHobbs/POCO-List/README.md

 In the config.ini file, there are three entries for three columns in the spreadsheet.
 Each entry is the number of the column in Excel.
 When Alma makes changes to the spreadsheet, look at the input file and find the correct column numbers and change the config file to match.

 By default, Excel uses letter notation for their columns.
 To see the number format:
--Open input spreadsheet
+1. Open input spreadsheet
--Click File->Options
+2. Click File->Options
--Choose "Formulas" from left-hand menu
+3. Choose "Formulas" from left-hand menu
--Under "Working with formulas", click "R1C1 reference"
+4. Under "Working with formulas", click "R1C1 reference"

 ## Editing the Config.ini File
 Find the new column number and enter into the config.ini file and re-run.